 Bumper cars at Queenstown Ice Arena

-There are plenty of ways to see and enjoy the natural beauty of Queenstown and around every corner is scenery to take your breath away.
-You can discover it for yourself on a family-friendly cruise, by jet boat, whitewater raft, bike or even on horseback.
+There are plenty of ways to see and enjoy the natural beauty of Queenstown – around every corner is scenery that will take your breath away.
+You can discover it for yourself on a family-friendly cruise, by jet boating, whitewater rafting, or even on horseback.

 Best swim spots for the family

 Needing to cool off on a hot day?
-Below are some of the locals’ favourite swim spots to take the kids (shhh, don’t tell everyone!)
+Below are some of the locals’ favourite swim spots to take the kids:

-- Moke Lake: Great for paddling, bike riding and walking.
-You can even bring the tent and camp overnight for a small fee.
+- Moke Lake: great for paddling, bike riding and walking.
+You can even bring a tent and camp overnight for a small fee.

-- Frankton Beach: It’s shallow and warm way out into the bay, making it one of the safest and more appealing Lake Wakatipu swimming beaches.
+- Frankton Beach: it’s shallow and warm way out into the bay, making it one of the safest and most appealing Lake Whakatipu swimming beaches.

-- Queenstown Lakefront Beach: There’s lots to see and do here with cafes and adventure playground right on the beach, plus kayak, paddleboard and aquabike hire available in summer with Paddle Queenstown
+- Queenstown Bay Beach: there’s lots to see and do here with an adventure playground right on the beach, plus kayak, paddleboard and aqua bike hire available from Paddle Queenstown.

 The Queenstown Trail and other bike tracks

-Queenstown is the family adventure hub of New Zealand and now is your chance to discover it for yourselves!
-Experience something wild and new when you take part in one of Queenstown’s famous, thrilling adventures.
+Experience something new together when you take part in one of Queenstown’s famous, thrilling adventures this summer.

-Some have an age, height or weight restriction but there is plenty you can still do with your team of almost any age.
-Some activities may also be subject to other factors such as confidence or weather conditions.
-Check with individual operators for more information but here is a guide of just some of the fun activities you can do at different ages.
+Some activities have age, height or weight restrictions, but there is plenty you can still do with your team of almost any age.
+Check with individual operators for more information before booking but here is a handy guide to some of the fun activities you can do in Queenstown at different ages.

 Minimum age 3 or 4